kotlin-orm/ktorm/hexo-docs/source/en/query.md

 fun Table<*>.select(vararg columns: ColumnDeclaring<*>): Query
 ```

 We can see it accepts any number of columns and returns a new created `Query` object which selects specific columns from current table.
-The example below queries employees' ids and names via `select` function:
+The example below obtains employees' ids and names via `select` function:

 ```kotlin
 val query = Employees.select(Employees.id, Employees.name)